 "There are lots of small things we can change to improve or maintain good mental health and wellbeing without spending lots of money to do it.”

-Remember, if you are experiencing any mental health issues, speak to your healthcare professional as soon as possible.
+If you are experiencing a mental health issue, please speak to your doctor as soon as you can, as it’s far easier to treat a condition that’s in its early stages.
 “If the way you’re thinking or feeling is having an impact on your life or stopping you from doing things you normally would do, speak to a friend or family member you trust or go to your doctor, who can talk you through the support that’s available,” advises Buckley.

 Is walking good for you?